mgimond/Spatial_pre2021/_book/A06-Spatial-Autocorrelation.md

 [1] Somerset    Piscataquis Penobscot   Washington
 16 Levels: Androscoggin Aroostook Cumberland Franklin Hancock ...
 York
 ```
 Next, we need to assign weights to each neighboring polygon.
-In our case, each polygon will be assigned equal weight when computing the neighboring mean values.
+In our case, each neighboring polygon will be assigned equal weight (`style="W"`).
+This is accomplished by assigning the fraction $1/ (\# of neighbors)$ to each neighboring county then summing the weighted income values.
+While this is the most intuitive way to summaries the neighbors' values it has one drawback in that polygons along the edges of the study area will base their lagged values on fewer polygons thus potentially over- or under-estimating the true nature of the spatial autocorrelation in the data.
+For this example, we'll stick with the `style="W"` option for simplicity's sake but note that other more robust options are available, notably `style="B"`.

 ```r
 lw <- nb2listw(nb, style="W", zero.policy=TRUE)
 ```

+The `zero.policy=TRUE` option allows for lists of non-neighbors.
+This should be used with caution since the user may not be aware of missing neighbors in their dataset however, a `zero.policy` of `FALSE` would return an `error`.

 To see the weight of the first polygon's four neighbors type: